2019–2020 Hong Kong protests: Death toll

+These two casualties were the only confirmed deaths directly associated with the protests.
+Additionally, a number of suicide cases had occurred during the protest period and while not officially linked to the protests, a Guardian article dated 22 October 2019 reported that "protesters have tracked at least nine cases of suicides that appear to be linked directly to the demonstrations" since June.
+And in five of these cases, the victims left a suicide note referring to the protests, and three were attributed to events following the extradition bill.

 Reactions

 Hong Kong government

 Carrie Lam continued to push for the second reading of the bill despite a mass anti-extradition bill protest, saying that the government was "duty-bound" to amend the law.
 She had previously rejected meeting the protesters, believing that such meeting would have "no purpose".
 Following the 12 June conflict, both Police Commissioner Stephen Lo and Lam characterised the conflict as a "riot".
 The police later backed down on the claim, saying that among the protesters, only five of them rioted.
 Protesters demanded that the government fully retract the riot characterisation.
 Lam's analogy as Hong Kong people's mother attracted criticisms after the violent crackdown on 12 June.

 Lam announced the suspension of the bill on 15 June 2019, and officially apologised to the public on 18 June two days after another massive march.
 In early July, Lam reiterated that the bill "had passed away" and reaffirmed that all efforts to amend the law had ceased, though her use of language was thought to be ambiguous.
 During July and August 2019, the government insisted that it would not make any concessions and that the IPCC would suffice to investigate police misconduct.
 She also refused to declare the withdrawal of the bill, and ignored calls for her to resign.
 On 4 September 2019, Lam announced that she would formally withdraw the extradition bill, as well as introduce measures such as adding new members to the IPCC, engage in dialogue at the community level, and invite academics to join an "independent review committee" – with no investigative powers – to evaluate Hong Kong's deep-rooted problems.
 However, protesters and democrats saw the withdrawal as coming too late, and insisted that all of their five core demands be answered.
 One day prior to the first dialogue session of Lam on 26 September 2019, a Chinese envoy termed the demands "political blackmail", leading to doubts on the leeway Lam had in the sessions.
 The independent review committee was then shelved by Lam in May 2020.